 1. When is the Best Time to Start Ranunculus?

 March 6th.
 Kidding. . . sort of.
 If you want blooms in June, you need to start in early March.
 You can technically start Ranunculus anytime as long as you have 90 days for it to grow.
 However, it doesn’t really like the heat, so starting on the optimal planting day in May for everything else means that your blooms may not do as well in the late summer heat.

 2. Can you Grow Ranunculus in Containers?

 In 2020, I devoted a raised bed to them and I got great results.
 So whether you’re planting in-ground, in containers, or as part of a square foot garden, it can work.

 3. How do you Store Ranunculus Corms?

 In short, the process is similar to how you save and store dahlia tubers.
 Once they’ve died back and yellowed, carefully pull the corm back and gently remove excess soil.
 Let them dry in the sun, then try and remove more excess soil.
-Once the corms are completely dried you can put them in a box with peat moss over the winter in a cool, dry, and dark place.
+Once the corms are completely dried you can put them in a box, bag, or anything that won’t have excess moisture and store them in a dry place.